March 1, 2009Anthem Integrated 225

 external power amp), and, best of all, an input for the onboard moving-magnet phono stage.

-With sales of vinyl and turntables on the rise, its nice to see a product that comes
+With sales of vinyl and turntables on the rise, it’s nice to see a product that comes

 ready to play LPs right out of the box.
 Not only does the built-in phono stage save the